 You can save the infographic above and use it as a cheat sheet.

 The main thing here is that the more details and useful references you provide, the fewer corrections will be needed along the way.
-So, by sending a comprehensive brief in the first place, you’ll avoid making major changes that could increase the final cost of the visuals.
+So, by sending a comprehensive brief in the first place, you’ll avoid making major changes that could increase the final 3D virtual tour price.

 #2.
 Keep the Number of Viewpoints Minimal